THE VOLGA GERMANS IN PORTLAND

 Peter and his parents immigrated to the United States in 1876, arriving in New York on July 8th aboard the steamship Oder.

-In 1880, the Hohnstein family is living in the Harvard Precinct of Clay County Nebraska and Ludwig is farming.
+In 1880, the Hohnstein family resided in the Harvard Precinct of Clay County, Nebraska, and Ludwig was engaged in farming.

-It is likely that Peter moved to Oregon about the time that he came of age in 1887.
+Peter likely moved to Oregon when he came of age in 1887.
 In 1889, Peter married Emma Odelia Adam in Oregon.
 Emma was born in Kansas in August 1873.
-Her parents, Gottfried Adam and Wilhelmina Acker were born in Germany and immigrated to the United States about 1850.
+Her parents, Gottfried Adam and Wilhelmina Acker, were born in Germany and immigrated to the United States about 1850.

-In 1891, Peter is living in Albina on the south side of Sacramento street, one lot west of Rodney Avenue.
-He is a machinist for the Union Pacific Railroad.
+In 1891, Peter lived in Albina on the south side of Sacramento Street, one lot west of Rodney Avenue.
+He was a machinist for the Union Pacific Railroad.

-In 1920, Peter and Emma are living at 790 Rodney Avenue and Peter has returned to his work as a machinist for the railroad.
-Living with them are their son Harold, daughter Elta and a grandson, Robert, age 5.
+In 1920, Peter and Emma lived at 790 Rodney Avenue, and Peter returned to his work as a machinist for the railroad.
+Living with them are their son, Harold, daughter, Elta, and a grandson, Robert, aged 5.

 Sources